NCOTAASDNicey/Automata64/ReadMe.md

 ## Overview

 What is a one dimensional cellular automata?
 It's a way of generating patterns with some interesting properties, from simple starting conditions.
 Stephen Wolfram in his book [A new Kind of Science](https://en.wikipedia.org/wiki/A_New_Kind_of_Science) both describes and studies the properties of these simple systems, and whilst he gets a little carried away about how exactly important it all is there is no doubt that these are very interesting.
 When they built a new railway station in Cambridge in 2017 they clad the [outside in Rule 30](https://qz.com/1001946/a-uk-train-stations-tribute-to-a-famous-mathematician-got-everything-right-except-his-math), which might be as real world useful as it gets.
 For me since about 1985 its been a way of getting computers to do something visually interesting.
-It lends itself nicely to a machine coded implemention has been my goto `HelloWorld` when finding my way around a new system.
+It lends itself nicely to a machine coded implemention has been my goto `HelloWorld` when finding my way around a new system and seeing how fast I can get this to go.
 Over the years I've implemented it on BBC Micro, Amiga, VIC 20, Archimedies, Raspberry PI, Raspberry PI Pico and Javascript.
 If its got 4 colours and pixels its fair game.

 The classic CA ([Cellular Automata](https://en.wikipedia.org/wiki/Elementary_cellular_automaton)), as described by Wolfram has simple binary cells containg a 0 or 1.
 However I have always favoured 2 bit cells (0,1,2 and 3), which can be represented with four different colours rather than the black and white of pure binary cells.
 That's what I'm using here taking advantage of the C64 Multicolour hi-resolution mode.